706917/primeNumberGenerator/README.md

    - first set of tests improved, that allowed to find a bug in implementation.
 Bug fixed
    - all three tests considered having confirmed true positive pass

+##Commit 5
+   - second set of tests for generate(int start, int end) method
+   - all three tests are failing